vuejs/docs/src/guide/typescript/composition-api.md

 </template>
 ```

 Without type annotation, the `event` argument will implicitly have a type of `any`.
 This will also result in a TS error if `"strict": true` or `"noImplicitAny": true` are used in `tsconfig.json`.
 It is therefore recommended to explicitly annotate the argument of event handlers.
-In addition, you may need to explicitly cast properties on `event`:
+In addition, you may need to use type assertions when accessing the properties of `event`:

 ```ts
 function handleChange(event: Event) {